jatinpandey/Protip/README.md

 Completed Stories:

- * [x] Required: User can view a list of latest box office movies including title, cast and tomatoes rating
+ * [x] Required: Calculate tip with bill amount and tip percentage input
- * [x] Required: User can click on a movie in the list to bring up a details page with additional information such as synopsis
+ * [x] Required: Save and load default tip percentage from Settings Page
- * [x] Optional: Placeholder image is used for movie posters loaded in from the network
+ * [x] Optional: Add a light/dark color theme to the settings view.
+In viewWillAppear, update views with the correct theme colors.

 GIF walkthrough: